hubchev/hubchev.github.io/README.md

-I am Stephan Huber (drstephanhuber@yahoo.com) and I host files and links here that may be of some value for students.
+I am Stephan Huber (drstephanhuber@yahoo.com) and I host files and links here that may be of some value for the world.
 More on me on my [private homepage](http://t1p.de/stephanhuber).
 I would appreciate if you would let me know if something doesn't work or is false.

 # Courses